lu-sketch/lu-sketch/README.md

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/lucillejordaan/).

-✨ Visit my website at [Lucille Portfolio](https://lu-sketch.github.io/lucille_jordaan_portfolio/) to learn more about my work.
+✨ Visit my website at [Lucille's Portfolio-Website](https://lu-sketch.github.io/lucille_jordaan_portfolio/) to learn more about my work.